kylenoad/plantapp/readme.md

 ## Plant Moisture Monitor – Database Setup

-This repository contains the setup script for initializing the PostgreSQL database used in the **Plant Moisture Monitor** project.
+This repository contains the setup script for initializing the PostgreSQL database used in the **Plant Moisture Monitor** project, and seeing with test data

 ## Setup